GMMan/tama-para-research/protocols/tcp.md

 #### `NAK`

 Indicates reception of packet chunk is unsuccessful and requesting resend of chunk.

 #### `ENQ`

 Indicates out of sequence packet chunk received, and to reset packet chunk index and start resending from there.

-1 parameter: the index of the chunk to resend
+1 parameter: the index of the chunk to resend in decimal numbers

 #### `CAN`